 Should you put bedding in the horse trailer?

-NO to shavings in the trailer:
+When I say NO to shavings in the trailer:

 - Skipping the shavings may also make the trailer easier to clean – depending on the trailer floor.
 Metal floors can be eaten away by manure and urine, as can wood floors.
 Mats in the trailer will limit what urine and manure make it to the floor, but not all of it.
 The second photo below shows the carnage after pulling mats – and these mats had shavings on top soaking up manure and urine long before slipping through the cracks.